JiqiSun/RazerBlackWidowV3MiniBluetoothControllerApp/README.md

 1. Check Bluetooth in Signing & Capabilities  -> App Sandbox
 2. Add Privacy - Bluetooth Always Usage Description key in Info Property List
 3. Build from the source code and launch the App.
-4. Switch off the Bluetooth mode and turn it on after launching the App.
+4. Switch off the keyboard Bluetooth mode and turn it on after launching the App.

 # Tools